ignacioleyes/juegoContador/README.md

 -   Clone this repository: `https://github.com/ignacioleyes/juegoContador.git`
 -   Navigate to the project directory: `cd juegoContador`
+-   If you don't have yarn do: npm install --global yarn
 -   Install dependencies: `yarn install`

 ### Running the Application